Vincent Bugliosi: Private practice

 After leaving the Los Angeles district attorney's office in 1972, Bugliosi turned to private practice.
 He represented three criminal defendants, achieving acquittals for each of them.
 Possibly his most famous client was Stephanie Stearns (referred to as "Jennifer Jenkins" in Bugliosi's book And the Sea Will Tell), whom he successfully defended in her trial for the murder of Eleanor "Muff" Graham on Palmyra Atoll, a South Pacific island.

 O. J. Simpson case

-Bugliosi wrote Outrage: The Five Reasons Why O. J. Simpson Got Away with Murder (1996), about the acquittal of O. J. Simpson for the murders of Nicole Brown Simpson and Ron Goldman.
+Bugliosi wrote Outrage: The Five Reasons Why O. J. Simpson Got Away with Murder (1996) about the murder trial of O. J. Simpson and his acquittal for the murders of Nicole Brown Simpson and Ron Goldman.
 Bugliosi argues that Simpson was guilty.
 He criticizes the work of the district attorney, prosecutors, defense lawyers, and Judge Lance Ito.
 He criticized the media for characterizing Simpson's lawyers as "the Dream Team", and said that the lawyers were unremarkable and of average ability.
 He used his profiles to explore what he considers broader problems in American criminal justice, the media, and the political appointment of judges.